KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Experiment Setup

 \subsection{Experiments on COVID-19 Infection Segmentation in CT Scans}

 We describe the details of our data used in the COVID-19 infection segmentation task.
-More specifically, we exploit the public datasets summarized in \cite{ma2020towards} to construct a real-world OSS task.
-Source data includes 30 CT scans which are randomly selected from NSCLC left and right lung segmentation dataset \cite{kiser2020data, aerts2014decoding, clark2013cancer} (with CC BY-NC license).
-Target data consists of 20 COVID-19 CT scans and 10 non-infected CT scans.
-More specifically, COVID-19 CT scans are publicly available \cite{jun2020covid} (with CC BY-NC-SA license), and each case has the annotations of the left lung, right lung, and infection.
-Non-infected CT scans are randomly selected from StructSeg lung organ segmentation \footnote[2]{MICCAI 2019 StructSeg: \url{https://structseg2019.grand-challenge.org}}, and we only use their left lung and right lung annotations.
+More specifically, we exploit the public datasets summarized in \citep{ma2020towards} to construct a real-world OSDAS task.
+Source data includes 30 CT scans which are randomly selected from NSCLC left and right lung segmentation dataset \citep{kiser2020data, aerts2014decoding, clark2013cancer} (with CC BY-NC license).
+The target data consists of 20 COVID-19 CT scans and 10 non-infected CT scans.
+More specifically, COVID-19 CT scans are publicly available \citep{jun2020covid} (with CC BY-NC-SA license), and each case has the annotations of the left lung, right lung, and infection.
+Non-infected CT scans are randomly selected from MICCAI 2019 StructSeg lung organ segmentation challenge, and we only use their left lung and right lung annotations.
 We divide the target data into two parts for training and testing, and each part includes 10 COVID-19 cases and 5 non-infected CT scans.
-Following \cite{ma2020towards}, we adjust each CT scan to lung window [-1250, 250] and then normalize it to [0,255] for pre-processing.
-We slice each CT volume into 2D slices and perform the same data augmentation as \cite{muller2020automated}.
-In this task, the pseudo-label hyperparameters $\delta$ and $\alpha$ are set to 0.3 and 0.01 in AdaptSegNet + KRADA and CLAN + KRADA, while they are set to 0.02 and 0.1 in FADA + KRADA.
+Following \citep{ma2020towards}, we adjust each CT scan to lung window [-1250, 250] and then normalize it to [0,255] for pre-processing.
+We slice each CT volume into 2D slices and perform the same data augmentation as \citep{muller2020automated}.
+In this task, the pseudo-label hyperparameters $\gamma$, $\beta$, and $\delta$ are chosen as 1\%, 0.99, and 0.001 respectively. $\alpha$ is set as 0.01, 0.01, and 0.1 for the three models equipped with KRADA.
 Other experimental setups are similar to the above two synthetic tasks.